percona/pmm/docs/using/platform/dbaas.md

 ### Add a DB Cluster

-!!! alert alert-info "Note"
 You must create at least one Kubernetes cluster to create a DB cluster.

+To monitor a DB cluster, set up a [public address](../../how-to/configure.md#public-address) for PMM Server first.

 !!! alert alert-success "Tip"
     Resource consumption in Kubernetes can cause problems.
 Use this formula to ensure your nodes have enough resources to start the requested configuration: